Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 As with any large purchase, it’s important to identify what is important to you in a red light therapy device and then make your choice accordingly.

-Both the Joovv and the RedRush (and MitoRed), all have excellent 60 day guarantee return policies, along with 2 year warranty policies and 50,000 hour rated lights including both effective wavelengths, 660nm and 850nm.
+Both the Joovv and the RedRush (and MitoRed), all have excellent 60 day guarantee return policies, along with 2 year warranty policies (except MitoRed with 3 year warranty) and 50,000 hour rated lights including both effective wavelengths, 660nm and 850nm.

 With these purchase factors all equivalent the differences boil down to, light power, accessories, and size choice.